HKpowerStudio

 Phase Two: Evaluate & Document

-• Contact your insurance company to let them know about the damage and begin the process of filing a damage claim.
-You might not think you are eligible for anything if your property is flooded and you don’t have flood insurance.
-Still, it’s crucial to establish grounds for anything denied or any future disputes.
+• Contact your insurance company to report the damage and initiate the process of filing a claim.
+You might not think you are eligible for anything if your property floods and you don’t have flood insurance.
+Still, it’s crucial to establish grounds for any denied claims or future disputes.

 • Document don’t destroy!
 Anything damaged should be photographed and listed.
 If battery use is limited, write lists on paper and take photos of specific items as you can.
-Things like make/model/serial numbers may be necessary.
-Be careful when walking around when doing this work.
+Details such as make, model, and serial numbers may be necessary.
+Be careful when walking around while doing this work.
 If the area has not had utilities turned off or the structural damage is unsafe, it’s best to do what you can from a distance.

-• Contact utility companies to let them know damage needs to be accessed.
-Once you know that breakers are turned off and utility access is safe to work around, proceed with documenting damages.
+• Contact utility companies to request that they conduct a damage assessment.
+Turn off breakers and ensure utility access is safe to work around; then proceed with documenting damages.

 • Begin the process of filing for FEMA claims not covered by insurance.
 There may be general loss and structural issues, and you can file claims for other categories (short-term housing, food/clothing, etc.).